R4255/R4255/README.md

 Welcome to my GitHub profile!
 I'm Rohit Gupta, a passionate software developer with expertise in building web applications and machine learning models.
 Below are some of my notable projects and achievements.

+## Proficiency 🧩

+I have extensive experience in developing web applications using **Django**, **Flask**, and **Python**.
+My projects showcase my ability to create robust and scalable applications, and I continuously strive to enhance my skills in these technologies.

 ## Projects 🛠️

 ### Image Classifier 🖼️